kordaniel/space_invaders/README.md

 ## Building and running
 ### Libraries
-Make sure you have version 2.2.0+ of GLEW installed.
-If you are running a lower version, there are some artifacts even if the project compiles and runs.
-In addition to GLEW, this project needs to be compiled and linked against [GLFW](https://www.glfw.org/index.html) version 3.3+.
-It is recommended that you install this library as a shared library in your system.
+Make sure you have version 2.1.0+ of GLEW installed.
+In addition to GLEW, this project needs to be compiled and linked against [GLFW](https://www.glfw.org/index.html) version 3.3+ and [GLM](https://github.com/g-truc/glm) version 0.9.9+.

 ### Building
 Cmake is used as the build system.
 There are scripts included in this repository that takes care of everything for you.

-If you don't have GLFW installed in your system or if its version is lower than 3.3, then cmake will pull the git submodule glfw and compile and link a static version when building.
+GLEW is the only library that is required to be installed on your system.
+It is recommended that you also install the required versions of GLFW and GLM as shared libraries on your system using your favorite package manager.
+However if GLFW or GLM is not found then Cmake will attempt to build and link local static versions of these libs.

 There are 2 different build targets configured:
  - Debug - The default target that also configures and builds the tests utilizing the Google Test framework.